mudita/MuditaOS/harmony_changelog.md

 * Removed minus sign in progress countdown timers in Relaxation, Meditation and Power Nap apps
 * Extended volume scale from 10 to 15 point scale
 * Modified volume control characteristic for better user experience
+* Reducing power consumption for meditation and power nap applications

 ## [2.3.0 2023-12-20]